vahidbakhtiary/Jobs_Skills_Roadmap/README.md

 # Jobs_Skills_Roadmap
-In this repo, you can explore the top 10 careers, free teach skills, free online education, free review of your resume, and free interview Preparation
+In this repo, you can explore the top 10 job search platforms, free teach skills, free online education, free review of your resume, and free interview Preparation

 # Top 10 sites for your career in 2022
 1) Linkedin